 - Supports the structure of cellular membranes

 Alpha-glycerophosphocholine, also known as alpha-GPC, is a naturally occurring choline containing compound which is present in our brains.
 In our brains, it acts as one of the main precursors for acetylcholine and phospholipid synthesis.
 It has been shown that when cholinergic neurons are running low on choline for acetylcholine synthesis, they react by breaking down cellular membranes that are made up of choline containing phospholipids.
 This releases alpha-GPC, which is very readily turned into acetylcholine.
 Due to this, when alpha-GPC is supplemented, it makes it into the brain rapidly and significantly increases brain acetylcholine levels.
-In fact, no other choline source is as good at increasing acetylcholine levels in the brain.
-Furthermore, supplementing with alpha-GPC can increase phospholipid synthesis, because besides choline, it is also a source for glycerophosphate; an important factor in phospholipid synthesis and cellular membrane structure.
+Furthermore, supplementing with alpha-GPC may increase phospholipid synthesis, because besides choline, it is also a source for glycerophosphate; an important factor in phospholipid synthesis and cellular membrane structure.
 Thus, alpha-GPC can provide choline for starved cholinergic neurons and rebuild the cellular membranes that have broken down.
-This makes it a well suited neuroprotective agent in cases of acetylcholine depletion.
-Taken together, an increase in acetylcholine synthesis, coupled with supporting cellular structures, can result in cognitive enhancement.
+Taken together, an increase in acetylcholine synthesis, coupled with supporting cellular structures, may result in cognitive support.
 This is further reinforced by alpha-GPC being a protein Kinase C (PKC) activator, which is a regulator of proteins that are involved in cognition such as the MARCKS proteins.

 Citicoline (CDP Choline)